Teach: Humility Tools

 - By Michael Bashshur, Michael Daniels, Sarita Mathur

 - Publication Date: 2016

 - Summary: This case examines the relationship between leader humility and a culture of humility in an organization.
-Instructors can ask participants to identify specific acts of humility and their effect.
+Instructors can ask participants to identify specific acts of humility and their effects.
 It may also be important to facilitate discussion about how one might display ideal humility when one does not occupy the highest-power position in the organization.